Zomatree/zomatree/README.md

 A programmer who works with Python, Rust and Typescript.

-I enjoy making small projects in rust and doing web development related projects.
+I enjoy messing aroud with static typing, making small projects and doing web development.

 Things I use:
   - Arch Wsl